astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

 - Upgraded `astronomer-providers` to 1.14.0, which includes support for using a role ARN with `AwsBaseHookAsync`.
 See the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/1.13.0/CHANGELOG.rst) for a complete list of changes.
-- Upgraded `openlineage-airflow` to 0.19.2, which includes new support for Airflow operators like the `S3FileTransformOperator` and additional facets for task runs.
+- Upgraded `openlineage-airflow` to 0.19.2, which includes new support for Airflow operators such as the `S3FileTransformOperator` and additional facets for task runs.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.19.2) for a complete list of changes.

 ## Astro Runtime 6.1.0